...

 Eye conditions

-Because of their richness in carotenoids and other antioxidants, oranges help prevent macular degeneration of the retina, the principal cause of blindness in individuals over sixty-five in Western countries.
+Because of their richness in carotenoids and other antioxidants, oranges help prevent macular degeneration of the retina, the principal cause of blindness in individuals over 65 in Western countries.

 Cancer prevention

-Vitamin C has an anticarcinogenic effect, like the phytochemicals in oranges and other citrus fruits.
+Vitamin C is anticarcinogenic, like the phytochemicals in oranges and other citrus fruits.
 Numerous studies have proven that eating at least one orange or other citrus fruit prevents cancer.
-Patients that have already been diagnosed with this disease can also benefit from abundant orange consumption.
+Patients already diagnosed with this disease can also benefit from abundant orange consumption.

 Citrus Helps Prevent Cancer